 Dental health during pregnancy

-Dental health is the health of your gums and teeth.
+Dental health (also called oral health) is the health of your gums and teeth.
 It’s an important part of your overall health.

 Some studies show a link between periodontitis (a gum disease) and premature birth (birth before 37 weeks of pregnancy) and low birthweight (less than 5 pounds, 8 ounces).
 Taking good care of your gums and teeth during pregnancy can help you and your baby be healthy.